 From my testing, the claymore appears to deal damage in the shape of an isosceles triangle.
 The damage is a constant 1300 throughout the triangle, so the in-game “1300 at 3m 350 at 6.5m” is bullshit; Claymore deals no damage outside 2-3m.

 With the newly added 0.32 second detonation delay, the claymore can no longer cover the entirety of a doorway.
 From in game experience, it appears to cover less than half of a doorway now.
-This is because if a baddie is close enough to the claymore, he can just run straight through it taking no damage.
+This is because if an enemy is close enough to the claymore, he can just run straight through it taking no damage.